The Benaki Museum in Athens © Dimboukas

-Opening times: Wednesday and Friday 9am to 5pm, Saturday and Thursday 9am to midnight, Sunday 9am to 3pm, closed Monday and Tuesday and for several holidays - check the website for details.
+Opening times: Wednesday and Friday 10am-6pm, Saturday and Thursday 10am-12am, Sunday 10am-4pm, closed Monday and Tuesday and for several holidays - check the website for details.